kuu12/less-router/README.md

 />
 ```

-Both `path` can match `https://www.example.com/movies/purchased`.
+Both of `path` match `https://www.example.com/movies/purchased`.
 But obviously, we only want to render the first route component.
 Let's make some changes.

 ```javascript
 <Routing>